Conor McGregor to appeal after woman who said he raped her wins civil claim

 “I want everyone to remain calm.
 I want no scenes.
 Anyone who makes a scene will find themselves in jail.”

-The case, which opened on November 5, had previously heard that on the day of the attack, Hand and her work colleague, Danielle Kealy, went to the penthouse suite with McGregor and Lawrence after their work Christmas party.
+The case, which opened on November 5, had previously heard that on the day of the attack, Ms Hand and her work colleague, Danielle Kealy, went to the penthouse suite with Mr McGregor and Mr Lawrence after their work Christmas party.

 They had given evidence that they had been partying all night from December 8 and into the morning of December 9, and had been heavily drinking and taking cocaine.

-Hand, a mother-of-one, told the court how McGregor had pinned her to the bed in the hotel bedroom before assaulting her.
+Ms Hand, a mother-of-one, told the court how Mr McGregor had pinned her to the bed in the hotel bedroom before assaulting her.

 The court heard that as she was being attacked, she “froze and couldn’t move or breathe”.